 Interests: theater, mostly Hispanic Theater in New York City, its history and the relationship between Latin American and Hispanic theaters and queer theater in Spanish.

 Main interests: Contemporary Galician Literature and Film, Contemporary Peninsular Literature and Film, Contemporary Galician and Peninsular History, Transatlantic Studies with special regard to Exile Studies, Intellectual exchanges and Circulation of Ideas, Intellectual History, Philosophy of History.

 Víctor García Ramírez

-BA, Philosophy, Universidad Central de Venezuela; MA, Philosophy and Humanities, UCV.
+BA, Philosophy, Universidad Central de Venezuela; MA, Philosophy and Humanities, Universidad Central de Venezuela.
 Main interests: Critical theory, aesthetics, Latin American contemporary literature, 19th century Venezuelan and Colombian essay and novel.
-He has taught at the UCV, and is the author of the essay collection Todos cantando, todos tomando (2013), which received the Premio del Concurso para Autores Inéditos, Monte Ávila, 2011.
+He has taught at the Universidad Central de Venezuela, and is the author of the essay collection Todos cantando, todos tomando (2013), which received the Premio del Concurso para Autores Inéditos, Monte Ávila, 2011.

 Salvador Gómez Barranco

-Licenciatura, Journalism, University of Seville (Spain); MFA, Creative Writing in Spanish, New York University; Master, European Literature and Languages Teaching, University of Huelva (Spain).
+Licenciatura, Journalism, Universidad de Sevilla (Spain); MFA, Creative Writing in Spanish, New York University; MA, European Literature and Languages Teaching, Universidad de Huelva (Spain).
 Main interests: contemporary Peninsular literature and film, autobiographical writing, self-representation, autofiction, non-fiction.
 Salvador has taught in China (China Three Gorges University).
-The recipient of a Varsavsky Award and a Talentia Scholarship (Andalusian Government), and is author of Ensayos del dolor propio ("Essays on self-pain") (Díaz Grey, New York, 2012).
+He is a recipient of a Varsavsky Award and a Talentia Scholarship (Andalusian Government), and is author of Ensayos del dolor propio (Díaz Grey, New York, 2012).

 Jacqueline Herranz Brooks